 Many of our correspondents join Oakland Voices because they want to reshape common misperceptions of their communities, portraying them instead as dynamic places where real people struggle, succeed, and thrive.
 Our team members also join the program because they have a passion for telling stories — with the camera, and with the pen.
 Oakland Voices allows correspondents to explore both their sense of mission and their love for storytelling, while also acquiring skills they can take into their personal and professional lives.

 Meet Oakland Voices alums at The New Parkway on March 23

-Interested in meeting some Oakland Voices alums before applying?
-Co-Director of Oakland Voices Alumni program, Momo Chang will be a panelist at the next Culture Makers event dedicated to local journalists on Thursday, March 23 at the New Parkway Theater in Oakland, California.
-Learn more about the event.
+Interested in learning more about Oakland Voices alums before applying?
+Co-Director of Oakland Voices Alumni program, Momo Chang was a panelist at the Oaklandside’s Culture Makers event dedicated to local journalists on Thursday, March 23 at the New Parkway Theater in Oakland, California.
+See a recap published on The Oaklandside website and learn more about the event.
 Space is limited.
 Registration required.